alicebotwife/botwife-alice/README.md

-- 👋 Hi, I’m @botwife-alice
+- 👋 Hi, I’m @alicebot
-- 👀 I’m interested in ... coding to make robots, possibly freelance other stuff when I'm decent (I need groceries)
+- 👀 I’m interested in ... coding to make robots, possibly freelance other stuff when I'm decent
 - 🌱 I’m currently learning ...
 C then C++ and maybe HTML
 - 💞️ I’m looking to collaborate on ... robot code
 - 📫 How to reach me ... email
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I fucking love monkeys and penguins (not in order)
+I love monkeys and penguins (not in order)

 <!---
 botwife-alice/botwife-alice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.